Home » YouTube Marketing » How to Make Vlogs on YouTube: Tips & Strategies

 Vlog, short for video blog, is a type of content that is in a video format.
 People, websites, and social media handle post videos or vlogs to review, report or share their perspectives.

 You might wonder why vloggers aren’t called YouTubers!
 Vloggers post their video content on different video-sharing platforms, while YouTubers create content strictly for YouTube.
-Today, many you will come across many vlogging channels on YouTube where creators share videos showcasing their “day in the life” and “travel” videos.
-These videos are self-created by vloggers; they are either pre-recorded or live-streamed.
+Today, you will come across many vlogging channels on YouTube where creators share videos showcasing their “day in the life” and “travel” videos.
+These videos are created by vloggers themselves; they are either pre-recorded or live-streamed.

 Benefits of Vlogging